Get in Touch

 • Default parameters for each init script

-• The hostname
+• Managing the hostname

-• The filesystem
+• Mounting the filesystem

-• System messages
+• Managing system messages

-• Kernel messages
+• Interpreting kernel messages

-• The udev system
+• Understanding the udev system

 Authentication and Security